 For Change data capture (CDC) to function properly, you shouldn't manually modify any CDC metadata such as CDC schema, change tables, CDC system stored procedures, default

 sys.database_principals) or rename

 is_ms_shipped property set to

 SELECT name AS object_name ,SCHEMA_NAME(schema_id) AS schema_name ,type_desc ,is_ms_shipped FROM sys.objects WHERE is_ms_shipped= 1 AND SCHEMA_NAME(schema_id) = 'cdc'

 Known limitations and issues

-This is the list of known limitations and issue with Change data capture (CDC).
+Known limitations and issues associated with Change data capture (CDC).

 CDC is now supported for SQL Server 2017 on Linux starting with CU18, and SQL Server 2019 on Linux.

-Change data capture can't be enabled on tables with a clustered columnstore index.
-Starting with SQL Server 2016, it can be enabled on tables with a non-clustered columnstore index.
+You can't enable Change Data Capture on tables with a clustered columnstore index.
+However, starting with SQL Server 2016, you can enable it on tables with a nonclustered columnstore index.